-If after reviewing this information, you have additional questions or would like to confidentially discuss your case, please don't hesitate to contact us.
+If, after reading this article, you have additional questions or would like to confidentially discuss your case, please don't hesitate to contact us at Shouse Law Group.

 Typically a California DUI investigation will begin in one of three ways: